11ty/eleventy/docs/pagination.md

 <ol>{% for item in pagination.items %}<li>{{ item }}</li>{% endfor %}</ol>
 ```

 We enable pagination and then give it a dataset with the `data` key.
-We (optionally) control the number of items in each chunk with `size`.
-If left off, the default size is 10.
+We control the number of items in each chunk with `size`.
 The pagination data variable will be populated with what you need to create each template.
 Here’s what’s in `pagination`:

 ```
 {